 - Usually the Court orders that so long as you regularly pay the rent, an agreed amount to clear the arrears and the costs of the hearing, no further action may be taken by Orwell.

-- If your financial circumstances change and the order becomes too much for you to pay, you can apply to the Court to change the order.
+- If your financial circumstances change and the order becomes too much for you to pay, please contact your Housing Officer as a matter of urgency.

 - If you breach a repayment order or the court ends the tenancy Orwell can apply for eviction – a senior Orwell Officer who has not been involved in the case will decide whether we should do so.